A question all sober-curious drinkers dread is, “why aren’t you drinking”?

 What if they tell others?

-Our brains are similar to Google.
-If you ask it a question, you will get an answer.
+Our brains are similar to a search engine, like Google.
+When you ask your brain a question, you will get an answer.
 It’s how we are hard-wired.
-We produce an average of 50K to 70K thoughts a day!
-So yes, when you ask it a question it will give you an answer.
+And we produce an average of 50K to 70K thoughts a day!

-The problem with that is the brain isn’t always correct.
+The problem with that is the brain doesn’t always produce answers that benefits us.
 As a matter of fact, it will oftentimes conjure up a story that isn’t true.
 How many times have you formulated a crazy story in your mind about something only to find out it was not accurate at all?
 You realize it was “all in your head” and that you were wrong.
 It happens a lot.

 So what can you do when you’re faced with societal pressure to drink?